aaron1729/sleep-stories/README.md

 ### get_art_style_description.py

 this takes an art style listed in `art_styles.py` and retrieves a lengthy description of it from chatGPT, tailored to help chatGPT write dalle prompts in that style. when called without arguments, it runs on _all_ art styles listed there.

-### get_art_styles.py

-this takes a list of destinations in `inputs.py` and, for each entry, retrieves a style of art (as well as an in-depth description thereof) that stories set there can be nicely illustrated in. these are requested to be _different_ art styles; so that we can easily check chatGPT's performance on this, the results of a given instance are all saved in a _single_ file.

-a typical result file is named `art-styles_2023-11-29_11-43-46.txt`.
+a typical result file is called `art-style-description_magical-realism_2023-11-29_18-29-46.txt`.

 STATUS: done.

 ### get_dalle_prompts.py

+`PROBABLY NOT YET FINAL`

-this takes a `cues` file as well as an `art-styles` file that contains an art style for the corresponding destination (by default the most recent such) and gets one dalle prompt for each cue in the given style from chatGPT. these are separated by `strings.separator` (but not otherwisely (e.g. into chunks)).
+this takes `cues` file as well as an `art-style_description` gets one dalle prompt for each cue in the given style from chatGPT. these are separated by `strings.separator` (but not otherwisely (e.g. into chunks)).

-a typical result file is named `dalle-prompts_for_cues_tokyo_2023-11-28_22-32-51_long_at_2023-11-29_12-46-14.txt`. the latter timestamp is when the file was generated.
+a typical result file is named `dalle-prompts_for_cues_queenstown_2023-11-28_22-32-51_short_in_thai-temple_at_2023-11-29_18-01-04.txt`. the latter timestamp is when the file was generated.

-STATUS: done (at least works for n=1).
+STATUS: done.

 ### get_pix.py

+`PROBABLY REORGANIZE where/hoe the pix are stored.`

-this takes a list of dalle prompts for a given story and generates illustrations. these are saved in a dedicated directory in `images/`, whose name lists the input `dalle-prompts` file as well as a timestamp of when the images were generated (so that different runs of `get_pix` don't overwrite each other).
+this takes a `dalle-prompts` file and gets corresponding images from dalle. these are saved in a dedicated directory in `images/`, whose name lists the input `dalle-prompts` file as well as a timestamp of when the images were generated (so that different runs of `get_pix` don't overwrite each other).

 a typical name of such a dedicated directory is `images_dalle-prompts_for_cues_tokyo_2023-11-28_22-32-51_long_at_2023-11-29_12-46-14_at_2023-11-29_13-27-04`. conveniently, this name essentially contains the name of the corresponding story file as a substring (here, `story_tokyo_2023-11-28_22-32-51_long.txt`).